-The European Social Fund (ESF) was set up to improve employment opportunities in the European Union and so help raise standards of living.
-It aims to help people fulfil their potential by giving them better skills and better job prospects.
+The European Social Find (ESF) was set up to improve employment opportunities in the European Union and so help raise standards of living.
+It aims to help people fulfil their potential by giving them better skills and job prospects.

 The ESF is a key part of the Europe 2020 strategy for jobs and smart, sustainable and inclusive growth.
-ESF equips the workforce with the skills needed by business in a competitive global economy.
+The ESF helps to equip the workforce with the skills needed by businesses in a competitive global economy.